thepeergroup/aspen/README.md

 __Numeric matchers__ will match typical (US) formats of numbers, including: 1, 0.000001, 100,000,000.00.
 Any numeric type (even if it has commas and periods) will be converted to numbers.
 Whole numbers will be converted to integers, and anything with a decimal point will be converted to floats.

 __String matchers__ will match anything in double-quotes.
-(Please don't use single quotes, as Aspen doesn't support them yet.)
+(Please don't use single quotes, as Aspen doesn't support them yet.
+[Help fix this issue.](https://github.com/beechnut/aspen/issues/6))

 At the moment, if you have a string matcher like